64kramsystem/zfs-installer/README.md

 The advantages of this project over the Ubuntu installer are:

-1. it supports pools configuration;
-1. it allows specifying the RAID type;
+1. it allows configuring pools, datasets and the RAID type;
-1. it allows customization of the disk partitions;
+1. it allows customizing the disk partitions;
-1. it supports new OpenZFS versions, via PPA `jonathonf/zfs`.
 1. it supports additional features (e.g. encryption and trimming);
+1. it supports newer OpenZFS versions, via PPA `jonathonf/zfs`.
 1. it supports many more operating systems;
 1. it supports unattended installations, via custom scripts;
 1. it's easy to extend.

-The disadvantages are:

-1. the Ubuntu installer has a more sophisticated filesystem layout - it separates base directories into different ZFS filesystems (this is planned to be implemented in the ZFS installer as well).

 ## Instructions